aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 3. Under “Default Host Management Configuration”, select “Create”.
 4. Leave the options as default, and select “Create”.

+---
-::alert[Assuming the AWS Systems Manager (SSM) Agent is already running on the EC2 instance when you configured Default Host Management, you may need to wait up to 30 minutes for the agent to connect with Systems Manager and the EC2 instance to appear in Fleet Manager as a managed instance.
-At that point, Systems Manager will install the Amazon GuardDuty Runtime Monitoring SSM Plugin on the instance.]{header="Note"}
+**Assuming the AWS Systems Manager (SSM) Agent is already running on the EC2 instance when you configured Default Host Management, you may need to wait up to 30 minutes for the agent to connect with Systems Manager and the EC2 instance to appear in Fleet Manager as a managed instance.
+At that point, Systems Manager will install the Amazon GuardDuty Runtime Monitoring SSM Plugin on the instance.**

+---

 **Validate SSM Host Management**